 - Engage with our suppliers both to convey to them our Anti-Slavery and Human Trafficking Policy and Supplier Code of Conduct and to gain an understanding of the measures taken by them to ensure modern slavery is not occurring in their businesses.

-- Train staff as set out above.
+- Training of staff as set out above.

 The Company will consider the impact on any person working for us or on our behalf who believes they are a victim of slavery, human trafficking or forced labour, and aims to support any such person, including assisting that person in reporting this concern to the appropriate authorities.